**Reese Witherspoon Book Club List Updated on 9/29/23**

 I was so excited to read Reese Witherspoon’s latest book pick because it sounded so different – a fig tree as a narrator?
 I wasn’t sure it would work, but Elif Shafak pulled it off with aplomb.

-After the recent death of her mother, Ada’s aunt shows up for the winter holiday and Ada begins to learn the story of how her parents fell in love in Cyprus many years ago.
+After the recent death of her mother, Ada’s aunt shows up for the winter holiday and Ada begins to learn the story of how her parents fell in love in Cyprus in this book set in the 70s.
 Since one was a Turk and one a Greek, their love had a forbidden element that reminded me of Romeo and Juliet….and the Fig tree, now growing in Ada’s backyard, witnessed it all.

 What a fun quick book by Emiko Jean.
 I feel like this book was one part Princess Diaries and one part Crazy Rich Asians.